 the University of New Orleans Panhellenic Association Code of Ethics shall be considered

 an infraction of such and shall be handled accordingly.

 Membership Recruitment Procedures

-the official chapter roster as submitted to the Director of Greek Life prior to the
+the official chapter roster as submitted to the Greek Life advisor prior to the first

 may attend each event to provide support and assistance, but may not participate directly